pahansen95/text-adventure/src/PoC/README.md

 - Subscriptions & Publishments are tied to Entity Identities & are modified by runtime conditions (ie. Topic Partition must exist before a subscription or publishment can be made).

+### What is the Vision of the PoC Game?
+What do I want to build?

+To help guide my efforts in developing the GameEngine, I need to articulate a simple vision for a PoC Game.
+Let's base the PoC's Vision on the Vision of the final game.
+This means we should scope down the vision to some minimal, singular game loop.
+To recap, the vision of the final game is a sprawling text based adventure RPG whose world is simulated where NPCs are simulated through LLMs.
+Such a game would need to implement the following game features (non-exhaustive):

+- NPCs: Some unique individual w/ a story & role; they are simulated using LLMs.
+- Agents: Any other agent in the world not classified as an NPC; ie. Monsters, Pets, etc...
+- The Environment: The physical space the game takes place in including any static objects like walls or mountains; entities would move around in this world.
+- Game Fixtures: Items w/ no agency but that can be interacted with.
+Examples include consumables, materials or loot.
+- World Events: Pre-Determined events that occur based on certain conditions like time or player level.
+- Inventory: The ability to carry & store Game Fixtures.

+So for our PoC let's narrow down a basic game feature/loop that A) requires use of all distributed system components (Message Broker, Control Loops, etc...), B) is relatively simple to implement & C) is player interactive.
+Here are my thoughts:

+- There needs to be at least 2 seperate entities, 1 of which is the player.
+The player entity requires control loops to process both world events & engine events.
+The 2nd entity would need to process world events at a minimum.
+- To keep things simple, a single player "action" should be implemented.
+This action, should cause some message propogation from the player to the 2nd entity.
+Ideally some response to the player entity should occur.

+Here are a few ideas:

+- Player Movement; Let the Player move their character within the boundary of the world:
+  - Capture Control Input (ie. Movement)
+  - Transform Player Position
+  - Collision Detection
+- NPC Interaction; Let the Player interact w/ an NPC (backed by an LLM):
+  - Capture Control Input (ie. NPC Selection and Text Inputs)
+  - Send/Recv Req/Resp
+  - NPC "Memory"
+- Player Movement & NPC Interaction:
+  - See both requirements

+Let's assume we do both & think through our design:

+- What are our Entities?
+  - Player: The Agent representing the Player.
+  - NPC: An Agent the player interacts with.
+  - 3DSpace: The space the player moves in
+- What are our Capabilities?
+  - Kinematics: The ability for entities to move within the 3DSpace including collision detection.
+  - Interactivity: The ability for an Agent to be interacted with, in our case verbal communication.

+### What is a controller, how is it designed & implemented?

+First I will assert that a Controller is a piece of software that regulates the state of the (sub)system it's associated with.
+In our game engine there are multiple controllers that regulate multiple subsystems.
+Examples include, the Message Broker, Entities & the Engine Instance.

+In a distributed system, the control loop processes system events & transitions state according to defined rules.
+For example, if a NPC Entity receives an interaction event from a player, the NPC's World Control Loop is responsible for transitioning the Entity into it's "interactive" state which would afford the Player Realtime interactivity.

+With this in model mind, we need to consider how to design the controller.
+Let's think through the various responsibilities of the controller:

+- Handling of external events & internal events.
+- Reacting to the casual flow of events by transitioning process state.
+- Management of Process State.
+- Emitting Causal Events.

+Based on these responsibilities, let's think through the components of the controller:

+- Event Handler: Implementing functionality to send & receive causal events.
+  - Interfaces with the Message Brokers to offload tx/rx specifics
+- State Manager: Implementing CRUD functionality for process state.
+  - Interfaces with the Entity Resource Spec & Status
+- State Transition Engine: Implementing functionality to transition the state of the process.
+  - "State Transitions" are the "runtime logic" of the entity including...
+    - World Semantics; ex.
+Respond accordingly to a world event
+    - Engine Integrations; ex.
+Injecting a movement event based on keyboard input.
+  - State transitions aren't atomic; they are composed of atomic "actions" chained together.
+Therefore a state transition can be cancelled in between atomic actions resulting in a partial state transition.

+Let's dig into how to implement the state transition engine.
+Various strategies include:

+- **Event Callbacks**

+  When an event is received, it invokes an associated functional interface of the capability.
+In the example of "movement", the "kinematics" interface implemented by the entity would be invoked.
+Whether or not a callback is idempotent is up to the implementation: multiple movements should stack while multiple "interactive" requests should only apply once per "session".
+There is no "engine" that holistically orchestrates transition of state; transitions can be concurrently invoked by callbacks.
+The "engine" is implicitly provided by the imperative statement, evaluations & conditions distributed across all of the entity's possible capabilities.

+- **Behavior Trees**

+  An Entity's capabilities are modeled as a hierarchical tree of behavior.
+The root nodes serves as the entry point to the capability & each node implements specific functionality associated w/ the capability.
+As events & conditions occur, the tree is walked adjusting entity behavior.
+For example, in a "movement" capability, let there be a root "idle" node sharing an edge w/ a "walk" node.
+When a transform event is received, the current index would transition from "idle" to "walk".
+After the transformation concludes, then the behavior tree completes & the state resets to the root node.

+- **Petri Nets**

+  A Directed Graph of Places & Transitions where places detail a possible substate & transitions encapsulate a particular capability.
+Tokens are associated w/ places to indicate the current substate of the system.
+On graph evaluation (triggered by some event for example), transitions are evaluated if they can be triggered (all input places have an associated token); if so the transition's input tokens are consumed, the capability is applied & tokens are set on the output places.
+In this model, a capability is broken down into atomic transactions which the controller incrementally evaluates.
+In this way, a capability can be partially applied if some event occurs that disrupts and/or redirects input tokens from the capability arc/path.
+This can also be used to determine concurrency deadlocks for an entity or to conduct advanced analysis of the implementation.

+All things considered, the Petri net appears to be the preferred implementation strategy for the State Transition Engine based on A) it's provided functionality & B) it's seemingly straighforward ability to integrate incremental evaluation into a control loop.